gruns/blagoblag/content/blog/2014/oct/3/west-wing-revisited-a-proportional-response.rst

 Finally, the President publicly announces the US response to Syria's attack: several high value military targets in Syria are air-striked, with minimal civilian casualties.
 This probably plays well in the media.

+EDIT: It's been pointed out to me that the second plot point is actually `based on a real event`_.
+I'm not sure what to make of this.

+.. _`based on a real event`: http://www.nytimes.com/1994/11/23/us/helms-takes-new-swipe-at-clinton-then-calls-it-mistake.html